 Program Structure: The Provisional Entry into the Doctor of Medicine at UQ guarantees students a seat in UQ Doctor of Medicine Program but requires that they first complete an undergraduate degree at UQ.
 Students are guaranteed a seat in medicine but don’t start it until at least after 3 years of undergraduate studies.
 UQ is one of the top medical colleges in Australia.

 What is nice about this program is that students are given full freedom to choose any UQ degree for their undergraduate studies (I have close friends who chose a Bachelor of Economics or a Bachelor of Laws as their undergraduate degree).
 You can even hypothetically complete a Bachelor of Dental Science and then go into the Doctor of Medicine (a 9-year combined degree that would qualify you as both a Dentist and a Doctor).

-Additionally, for high achieving students there are enrichment programs (specifically the UQ Liveris Academy) which puts students in touch with high profile business CEO’s, Politicians, Nobel Peace Prize Winners etc.
+Additionally, for high-achieving students, there are enrichment programs (specifically the UQ Liveris Academy) that put students in touch with high-profile business CEO’s, Politicians, Nobel Peace Prize Winners etc.

 (Bachelor of Medical Science)